rsahlin/graphics-by-opengl/README.md

 - android-maven-plugin : Follow instructions at: http://simpligility.github.io/android-maven-plugin/
 - Local maven installation of Android platform SDK to be used, defaults to 27.
-To install execute the following, where $ANDROID_HOME is your android sdk folder (use %ANDROID_HOME% on Windows): mvn install:install-file -Dfile=$ANDROID_HOME/platforms/android-27/android.jar -DgroupId=com.google.android -DartifactId=android -Dversion=7.1 -Dpackaging=jar
+To install execute the following, where $ANDROID_HOME is your android sdk folder (use %ANDROID_HOME% on Windows):
+Execute the following in the base directory for graphics-by-opengl: mvn install:install-file -Dfile="%ANDROID_HOME%/platforms/android-27/android.jar" -DgroupId="com.google.android" -DartifactId=android -Dversion="7.1" -Dpackaging=jar

 Project structure: